sdanderson/linux-interview/README.md

 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
 * How do you debug a running process or a library that is being called?
 A: strace -p PID
+* What are the steps to create LVM logical volume?

 ## Java Administration